 Interested in mitigation credits?

-From a landscape ecology perspective, Blue Heron Slough will be one of the largest properties restored to tidal habitats in the Snohomish Estuary to date.
 Because of its location near the mouths of Union Slough and Steamboat Slough, it has a high potential for providing tremendous regional environmental benefits and has been given a high priority for restoration in local salmon recovery plans.

 Similar to the Union Slough Salt Marsh, the project will generate habitat conservation credits that can be used to offset marine impacts from future Port projects, as well as providing mitigation credits for sale to third parties.